Potential Parties In A California Boat Accident Case

 An Oakland Boat Accident Lawyer Will Support Your Claim

 For more information on the potential parties in a California boating collision claim, please contact Venardi Zurada, LLP.
-We can set up a free consultation to discuss the details at our offices in Oakland, Orinda, or Redding, CA.
+We can set up a free consultation to discuss the details at our offices in Oakland or Walnut Creek, CA.